Looking to Plan a Los Angeles Meeting?

 New & Coming Soon to Los Angeles

 • A two-year, $2.5 billion renovation is transforming Hollywood's iconic Century Plaza.
-When it opens in the summer of 2020, the rebranded Fairmont Century Plaza will offer 394 rooms and suites, 63 condominiums and, in the near future, two 46-story towers with 290 private residences.
+When it opens in the summer of 2020, the rebranded Fairmont Century Plaza will offer 394 rooms and suites, 63 condominiums and, shortly thereafter, two 46-story towers with 290 private residences.
 Perks include a variety of restaurants and bars, retail, a two-acre garden, a 14,000-square-foot spa with fitness club and rooftop

 swimming, and 23,000 square feet of meeting space, including a 1,500-seat ballroom, 13,000 square feet of prefunction space and a 120-foot LED digital media wall designed by San Francisco's Obscura Digital.

 • Mexico City-based Grupo Habita has purchased a 109-year-old brick industrial warehouse in the Arts District and is building a modern 66-room boutique hotel complemented by a restaurant and retail space, plus a rooftop pool,

 lounge and garden.
 It's slated to open later in 2019.

-• Nestled among L.A.'s oldest theaters and movie palaces, chic British brand Hoxton will debut a new 174-room hotel in a transformed 1925 building that was headquarters
+• Nestled among L.A.'s oldest theaters and movie palaces, chic British brand Hoxton debuted a new 174-room hotel on Oct.
+1, 2019, in a transformed 1925 building that was headquarters

 of the L.A.
 Railway Authority.
 Located in the city's historic downtown core at 11th and Broadway, the 10-story Hoxton LA features three restaurants,

 • L.A.-based Proper Hospitality is making headlines following the purchase of the former L.A.
 Press Club and Case Hotel building and rebranding it into the 148-room Proper Hotel Downtown LA with two restaurants, rooftop swimming and 6,800 square feet of meeting space.
 And just a few blocks from the Palisades Park and beach is the new 271-room Santa Monica Proper, which is embellished with three restaurants, a fitness center, rooftop swimming and 8,000 square feet of meeting space.
-The Santa Monica property is now open, and the downtown hotel is expected to debut this fall.
+The Santa Monica property is now open, and the downtown hotel is expected to debut this winter.

 new Academy Museum, touted as the world's leading movie museum, is being built by the Academy of Motion Picture Arts and Sciences in the Los Angeles' Mid-City neighborhood.